Political positions of Mahathir Mohamad: Antisemitism

-A strident critic of Israel, Mahathir has been accused of antisemitism throughout his political life.
+Mathathir has made many antisemitic statements throughout his political career.
 In The Malay Dilemma, he wrote that "Jews are not merely hook-nosed, but understand money instinctively".
 In August 1983, Mahathir claimed in a speech that Jews control the international media.
 In March 1994, he banned the screening of Schindler's List on the grounds that he viewed it as anti-German, pro-Jewish propaganda.
 During the collapse of the ringgit and the economic crisis in 1997, he made a series of remarks blaming Jews, in particular George Soros, a Jewish "agenda", and "an international Jewish conspiracy" attempting to destroy the economies of Muslim countries.

 During an Organization of Islamic Cooperation summit held in Kuala Lumpur in 2003, he accused Jews of "ruling the world by proxy" and getting "others to fight and die for them".
 His speech was denounced by President George W. Bush.
 In 2012, he claimed he was "glad to be labelled antisemitic".
 In a 2018 BBC interview he repeated similar statements, as well as disputing the number of Jews killed in the Holocaust.
 In 2019, when asked why he had previously claimed that Jews are "inclined towards money", he responded that he had Jewish friends, and that "they are not like the other Jews, that's why they are my friends."
 Mahathir has defended his comments about Jews as an exercise of free speech, and by claiming that "the Jews do a lot of wrong things which force us to pass comment."